Your cart is empty!

 It’s empowering and motivating to know your biometric scores to ensure you keep them in the optimal range.
 Your doctor, or even a gym trainer, can determine your body mass index (BMI) and body fat percentage.
 Your BMI is a very useful parameter that measures your height (squared) over your weight.
 A healthy numerical value should fall between 20 and 25.
 These measurements are based on the World Health Organization’s global standards.

 There is also a cluster of factors called your Cardio-Metabolic Risk (CMR), which, if abnormal, suggests that you may be at high risk for heart and vascular disease.
-Examples of some CMR include high blood sugar, high cholesterol, high blood fats, high blood pressure and an enlarged waist circumference – over 40 inches for men and over 36 inches for women.
+Examples of some CMR include high blood sugar, high cholesterol, high blood fats, high blood pressure, and enlarged waist circumference – over 40 inches for men and over 36 inches for women.
 Get to know these parameters, and if they’re above the normal targeted range, you can make small lifestyle changes to reach healthier numbers.

 By now, you know the fundamental steps required to ensure robust health.
 Unfortunately, work and life just get in the way of your best intentions.
 Right now is the best time to put those healthy strategies in place!
 Stop smoking, cut down on your alcohol intake, and resume your regular exercise program.
-Walk briskly, jog, swim or cycle at least three times a week for at least 30 minutes each time, and add some stretching, flexibility and weight training to the plan.
+Walk briskly, jog, swim or cycle at least three times a week for at least 30 minutes each time, and add some stretching, flexibility, and weight training to the plan.

 November is an important month for many employees in terms of healthcare.
 During that time, employees in the United States are able to make changes to their health plans, which can include dental, vision, and medical care.
 In addition, a lot of companies schedule health screenings for preventive measures and data gathering on their workforce.
 Talk to your health care provider about your results and what they mean for your general health.
 And learn how small changes in your diet and habits can help improve your numbers.